wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/file-storage-sharing-with-onedrive-sharepoint/includes/3-sharepoint-online.md

 ### Collaboration

-SharePoint provides a rich collaboration environment where people inside and outside your organization can work together, coauthoring documents.
+SharePoint provides a rich collaboration environment where people inside and outside your organization can work together, coauthoring document.
 Microsoft 365 provides a variety of options to help you create a secure and productive file collaboration environment that meets the needs of your organization.

 ### SharePoint - the intelligent intranet